Comparison — where GoFastr sits

 flagship — not by someone else's production traffic.
 This is a

 telemetry.
-That's a feature here, but if you want Encore's or
+That's deliberate, but if you want Encore's or Supabase's

 binary (gofastr docs), but you won't find a thousand Stack